 In March 2019, Johnson & Johnson was forced by a judge to award a California woman and her husband $25 million in compensatory damages and $300 million in punitive damages because the couple claimed that asbestos in their talc powders caused their mesothelioma.

 Then in June 2018, Johnson & Johnson was forced to award 22 women and their families $4.69 billion over claims that asbestos in their talc products caused their ovarian cancers.
-The juries determined Johnson & Johnson were responsible because they did not warn consumers that their talc products could be dangerous.
+The juries determined Johnson & Johnson was responsible because they did not warn consumers that their talc products could be dangerous.
 Approximately 14,000 similar cases have been filed.

 Have you developed mesothelioma, ovarian cancer, or lung cancer after using baby powder frequently?
 These serious diseases are life-altering, and nobody deserves to experience them.
-If you suspect talcum powder is the cause of your cancer, a product liability lawyer from our law firm to get the compensation you deserve.
-Contact us today, and Thomas Law Offices can focus on the legal side of things while you get treatment.
+If you suspect talcum powder is the cause of your cancer, you could use the help of a Louisville product liability lawyer to get the compensation you deserve.